Geometry-Enabled Radiation from Structured Paraxial Electrons

 \section{Abstract}

 We present a microscopic calculation of spontaneous photon emission by twisted (paraxial) electrons propagating through inhomogeneous, axisymmetric magnetic fields.
 We construct exact electron states that incorporate transverse mode structure and wavefront curvature by combining the Foldy-Wouthuysen transformation with a geometric framework based on Lewis-Ermakov invariants and metaplectic transformations.
 We show that the evolution of such structured states corresponds to an open path in the space of quadratic forms, giving rise to a geometric contribution to the emission amplitude that cannot be eliminated by gauge choice or adiabatic arguments.
-The inverse radius of curvature of the electron wavefront emerges as an effective geometric field that enables radiation even in regions where the external magnetic field vanishes locally.
-This mechanism generalizes Landau-level radiation to nonasymptotic, structured electron states and establishes a direct connection between noncyclic geometric evolution and photon emission.
+The inverse radius of curvature of the electron wavefront controls a finite-window boundary contribution to the emission amplitude in regions where the external magnetic field vanishes locally, this contribution vanishes when the observation window is extended to infinity.
+Presented mechanism generalizes Landau-level radiation to nonasymptotic, structured electron states and establishes a direct connection between noncyclic geometric evolution and photon emission.

 Recent theoretical and experimental studies have established that free electrons, as well as electrons propagating in static magnetic fields, may carry a well-defined projection of orbital angular momentum (OAM)~\cite{Bliokh_2017, Ivanov_2022, Alexeyev_2006, Bliokh_2006}.
 These so-called twisted electron states exhibit nontrivial transverse structure and phase singularities, leading to a range of novel quantum and dynamical effects.
 Their fundamental properties have been extensively explored~\cite{Bliokh_2007,Bliokh_2014, Schachinger_2015, Wang_2021, Cozzolino_2019, Grillo_2017, Zaytsev_2017, Silenko_2025,Ivanov1,Ivanov2}, yet several open questions remain, including the stability of vortex states and their behavior under realistic external-field configurations~\cite{Ivanov_2022}.